-Mr. TERRY McDERMOTT (Valles Caldera Trust): I'm just looking at our latest map here.
+TERRY MCDERMOTT: I'm just looking at our latest map here.
 We're just trying to figure it out.
 As you might expect, this is a pretty fluid situation.

-Mr. McDERMOTT: The labs took extreme measures to not only thin their areas so it would be easier to firefight, but they removed a great deal of the materials that wouldve caused some concerns.
+MCDERMOTT: The labs took extreme measures to not only thin their areas so it would be easier to firefight, but they removed a great deal of the materials that would've caused some concerns.

-Los Alamos lab spokesman Kevin Roark says the barrels are under domes, and fire wont get near them because theres nothing to burn around them.
+ROBBINS: Los Alamos lab spokesman Kevin Roark says the barrels are under domes, and fire won't get near them because there's nothing to burn around them.

-Mr. KEVIN ROARK (Los Alamos National Laboratory): The grounds around these storage domes are completely devoid of vegetation, and most are covered with gravel or asphalt or bare earth.
+KEVIN ROARK: The grounds around these storage domes are completely devoid of vegetation, and most are covered with gravel or asphalt or bare earth.

-Mr. ROARK: And the fire department also has the capability, should there be an imminent threat, which there isnt, but should there be one, the fire department has the capability to go in and spray fire-retardant foam.
+ROARK: And the fire department also has the capability, should there be an imminent threat, which there isn't, but should there be one, the fire department has the capability to go in and spray fire-retardant foam.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.